iDevo-ll/quickdev/readme.md

 ### 2. Ignore File

-Create a `.watchtowerignore` file to specify patterns to ignore:
+Create a `.quickdevignore` file to specify patterns to ignore:

 ```text
 # Comments are supported